 ENSC 2233 Instrumentation, Sampling and Analysis: Air Quality -(F).
 Sampling protocol, procedures, quality control, preservation technology, and field analysis.
 Emphasis on analysis commonly performed by the field technician.
-The student will demonstrate proper selection of basic monitoring equipment and instrument calibration, sampling, field analysis, and preservation procedures; representative sampling methods; and prepare and evaluate documentation associated with sampling and field analysis.
-Practical hands-on case studies will be utilized in developing sampling strategies, sampling methods, and analysis of sampling results.
-The student will be able to prepare a written report of field analysis.
+The student will demonstrate proper selection of basic monitoring

 ENSC 2243 Instrumentation, Sampling and Analysis: Water Quality - (S).
 Water sampling, field analysis, preservation and transport to the laboratory for quality assurance is emphasized.
 Laboratory instrumentation analysis using spectrographic and titrimetric methods along with quality control will be stressed.
 Two hours lecture and two hours laboratory weekly.
 Prerequisite: Environmental Biology (BOTY 2534) or Environmental Science (ENSC 1003) or Environmental Management with Lab (ENSC 2003 & 2001L) & college chemistry (CHEM 1104) or Basic Chemistry (CHEM 1024) with grades of C or better, or consent of instructor.